All About Growing German Chamomile Plants

 German chamomile is a delicate looking plant that is surprisingly tough.
 It has an almost wildflower look about it.
 The fragrant flowers are daisy-like with white petals surrounding a yellow disk.
 The stems are not particularly strong and bend and flop as the plant grows taller.
 German chamomile is grown as an annual, but it will self-seed and can be quite aggressive if left unchecked.
 If the flowers are harvested, invasiveness shouldn’t be a problem.

 German Chamomile, Scented Mayweed

-Flower generally appear in late spring, but if you are pruning the plants or harvesting leaves, blooming can be later.
+Flowers generally appear in late spring, but if you are pruning the plants or harvesting leaves, blooming can be later.

-When to Harvest:
+When to Harvest Your Chamomile

+Chamomile isn't great as a bedding plant.
 It tends to be too floppy and insignificant when paired with more formal and imposing plants.
 It can be used for underplanting in the herb or vegetable garden and is a good candidate for pots, where it’s easily accessible.

 Geramn Chamomile (Matricaria recutita) - You won't often see named varieties of chamomile.

 Roman Chamomile (Chamaemelum nobile) - An alternative plant, Roman Chamomile is a perennial plant often used as a groundcover and between stones and pavers.
 (Zones 3 - 9)